Academic researcher, developing and evaluating sustainable solutions in logistics.

-In 2019, I was supporting the MoT of China and the GIZ for the National Programme on Green Urban Logistics.
+In 2019, I was supporting the Ministry of Transport of China and the GIZ China for the National Programme on Green Urban Logistics.

-In 2018, I was supporting the GIZ Transport and Climate Change activities in the Greater Mekong Region, Indonesia and China.
+In 2018, I was supporting the GIZ activities in the Greater Mekong Region, in Indonesia and in China.

 2016-2019, I was Advisory Board member for the EC Interreg project SULPITER.

 Multiple past committee activities were delivered, among others for the OECD/ECMT, for the European CEN standardisation committee on Energy use and GHG calculation method in transport, and the BSI led UK mirror panel.